Style Guide for TOS

 Review Header Formatting

-For reviews of books, include the pricing and page information for the hardcover if available, otherwise for the paperback, otherwise for the Kindle edition.
+For reviews of books, include the pricing and page count for the hardcover if available, otherwise for the paperback, otherwise for the Kindle edition.
 For reviews of books and films, include information about the work as illustrated by the following examples:

 Alexander Hamilton